|KalamazooMi.com ---------- "On the web since 1995!"|

 Good Sports for All

 Opportunities for leisure time and physical activities abound, offering the best of both spectator and participatory sports and recreation.
-Whether you're a high school athlete, Saturday afternoon golfer, or a let's-watch-football kind of person, the Kalamazoo-Battle Creek area has it all.
+Whether you are a high school athlete, Saturday afternoon golfer, or a let's-watch-football kind of person, the Greater Kalamazoo area has it all.

 Where else can you drive a few minutes and tee off for a round of golf without waiting?
 And on great courses too!
 Where else can you watch nationally-ranked tennis players go for deuce?
 All of the greats have played in Kalamazoo.
 Not to mention two Big-Ten Conference teams and Notre Dame within a two-hour drive.
 One hour further and you have two cities with NBA, NHL, NFL and major league baseball teams.

 Collegiate sports are also big in the life of area residents and include Western Michigan University's football, basketball, baseball, soccer, hockey, and men's and women's volleyball teams.
 The Kalamazoo College and Kalamazoo Valley Community College basketball teams round out the college sporting scene.

 U.S. Tennis Association Boys 18 to 16 Tennis Championships, Stowe Stadium, Kalamazoo College.
 Every August